tylerauerbeck/my-dev.to/kubevirt/K8SVM/K8SVM.md

           - ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQDsYL8SnJf3blzXmsqJrdyz8RF88W+k9tv/5muoL9ieUGpI67cCKbzCInfKRiuMaDd51D8f+ezZzwx6x/sSbhaDIA90cPBCJIVXY3sVLTSIYK+EzfzDdgYBdpphsRCapwK++5Yev68NT/02BJRbqXhNrYcE4bj2GEQX6Tq8n3LqOYg3j5TvmCBvxut7qztn16rNHFBFF2K/AEavzkyFrzaddFAdVzmV79zBAhCYwoRWhXffMr0NxihxdbglT7qNRtJbOlvBgbYinn2rSsXrSF+1TdCHk3Uo+H5q2sfSDtMQCN32Oh+bCG/zxwL8p2hbdC6AKIk3LzICTqFa+gRCvOWR
 ```

+There are plenty of things that you can specify here, but the ones to take note of here are:
+- Setting a hostname
+- Setting a default password
-There are plenty of things that you can specify here, but the ones to take note of here are that we're setting a hostname, setting a default password, not disabling the root user and we're providing a public key to be inserted as part of the image.
-You can of course modify this template to use your own key.
-However to avoid introducing too many moving parts, I had initially decided to hard-code some of these things so that we could slowly build up a comfort and knowledge-base versus opening the firehose to start.
+- Not disabling the root user
+- Providing a public key to be inserted as part of the image (you can modify and use your own key)

+To avoid introducing too many moving parts, I had initially decided to hard-code some of these things so that we could slowly build up a comfort and knowledge-base versus opening the firehose to start.
 If you would like to use the key that is already added to this `yml`, you can retrieve it [here](https://raw.githubusercontent.com/tylerauerbeck/my-dev.to/master/kubevirt/K8SVM/files/id_rsa).

-🚨🚨 **Note:** _I know keeping private keys in public repo's are bad.
-This is just for testing purposes and I don't ever recommend doing this for any real-world workloads._ 🚨🚨
+🚨🚨 **Note:** _I know keeping private keys in public repositories are bad.
+This is for testing purposes and I don't ever recommend doing this for any real-world workloads._ 🚨🚨

 ### Step 5: The finish: Let's run a playbook!

 Alright, so now we're in the home stretch.
 We have a workspace to do our work from and we have a virtual machine to do our work against.
 Now we just need to add the last piece: **the work**.
-So let's get started.
+So let's get started!
 The first thing we'll want to do is take note of a piece of information that we'll need later.
-In order for us to write an ansible playbook, we need to know what host we need to run against.
+In order for us to write an Ansible playbook, we need to know what host we need to run against.
 Again, in this case we're going to keep it simple and just grab the IP address for the VM.
 You can get this by running `kubectl get vmi -n user-ns`.
 You should then see output similar to:

 #### Get your IP address